Charles Georges Ferville-Suan

 Charles Georges Ferville-Suan was a French sculptor.

 Biography

 He was born in Le Mans, in Sarthe, on 16 January 1847, and was adopted by the painter Charles Suan.
-He lived during a certain period in Montmartre, and died in Le Mans on 11 December 1925.
+He lived much of his life in Montmartre, and died in Le Mans on 11 December 1925.

 He studied at the École des Beaux-Arts of Paris, and was a pupil of François Jouffroy.

 He realized medaillons and statuettes, in plaster, marble or bronze.
 He exhibited at the Salon, as early as 1872, and until 1909, and became a member of the Société des Artistes Français.

 In 1878, he married Marie Ernestine Lavieille, daughter of Eugène Lavieille, and landscape painter as her father.